 The main selling point here, as usual, is the bezel.
-Coming with their traditional tachymeter scale engraved in an easily legible font, it is crafted from a scratch-resistant silver-grey ceramic material that gives the watch that “noble” appearance it would definitely lack if the bezel was crafted from something as common as steel.
+It comes with their traditional tachymeter scale engraved in an easily legible font on the scratch-resistant silver-grey ceramic material that gives the watch that “noble” appearance it would lack if the bezel was crafted from something as common as steel.

 Well, here comes the hard part.
-Although guitarists often hurt their backs quite badly staying for hours with an instrument that often weighs around ten or eleven pounds (I am not even counting the cable, strap, and a ponytail!), they are not often very sporty kind of guys that often, especially younger ones, have quite thin bones.
+Although guitarists often hurt their backs badly staying for hours with an instrument that often weighs around ten or eleven pounds (I am not even counting the cable, strap, and a ponytail!), they are not often very sporty kind of guys that often, especially younger ones, have thin bones.
 If you are one of them, you may be seriously disappointed by this timepiece.

 The problem is not only in the fact that the Nabucco measures whole 46 millimeters in diameter and is more than 15 millimeters thick.
-The real problem is that its lugs, while looking relatively short when compared to the overall bulkiness of the watch, are in fact quite long and massive taking almost all width of a normal person’s wrists.
+The real problem is that its lugs while looking relatively short when compared to the overall bulkiness of the watch, are in fact long and massive taking almost all width of a normal person’s wrists.

-The fact that the crown and push-pieces are, too, quite massive, as is the black “alligator-pattern” rubber strap (that looks absolutely tasteless, at that), doesn’t help either.
+The fact that the crown and push-pieces are, too, massive, as is the black “alligator-pattern” rubber strap (that looks absolutely tasteless, at that), doesn’t help either.

 I don’t actually criticize the choice of dimensions here: Raymond Weil keeps this collection alive for around eight years now and probably enjoys sales that are good enough to keep the model afloat, but I want you to understand what you are subscribing for: it is a huge watch that requires a big hand.